Olexify/AnimatedCatgirls/README.md

 <p align="center">
   <sub>The 10 animated digit sprites used to build the live counter</sub>
 </p>

+---

+## 🧠 Philosophy

+Static counters are fine.

+But if anime catgirls are going to announce your visitor count,
+they might as well **wiggle their tails**. 🐾

+---

 > "I-it's not like I made an entire self-hosted counter just to flex or anything..." ✨